Skip to navigation Skip to content

 • Select Save

-• Complete the Receipt Date and Channel fields as the date notified or date evidence provided (whichever is the earlier), select Save
+• Receipt Date: the date notified or date evidence provided (whichever is the earlier)

 • Select Next